22 June, 2020

-Engineering Management and Systems Engineering are two career paths that professionals and students in both engineering and business commonly consider in tandem when they are preparing to further their education and advance their careers.
-The disciplines overlap in some areas, but are markedly different in emphasis and responsibilities.
+Engineering management and systems engineering are two career paths that professionals and students in both engineering and business commonly consider in tandem when they are preparing to further their education and advance their careers.
+The disciplines overlap in some areas, but they are markedly different in emphasis and responsibilities.

-The responsibilities of engineering managers may vary depending on the size and type of organization for which they are employed.
-Engineering managers work in industries including manufacturing, scientific research and development services, engineering services, and government.
+The responsibilities of engineering managers may vary depending on the size and type of organization where they are employed.
+They work in industries including manufacturing, scientific research and development services, engineering services and government.

 In general, their responsibilities include:

 - Developing concepts and determining technical goals for projects, programs or systems